mattermost/mattermost-test-management/data/test-cases/channels/messaging/cancel-message-editing.md

 <https://mattermost.atlassian.net/browse/MM-50746>

-Should discard any changes made after cancelling the edit and opening the edit textbox again should display the original message

 1. Post a message in a channel
 2. Hit 'arrow-up' to open the edit box
 3. Edit the message